hantsy/spring-reactive-sample/docs/data-neo4j-client.md

 ## Customizing Query by @Query annotation

-Like the @Query in Spring Data JPA,  Spring Data Neo4j  provides its own `@Query` annotation to attach the result of a custom Cyper Query to the method.
+Like the @Query in Spring Data JPA,  Spring Data Neo4j  provides its own `@Query` annotation to attach the result of a custom Cypher Query to the method.

 ```java
 import org.springframework.data.neo4j.repository.query.Query;